noofny/pet-rego-challenge/README.md

 <img src="./pics/logo-petshop.png">

 This project is a response to a technical challenge.
-It is by no means a production system, however is intended as a demonstration of my ability to respond to a specific brief and stretch my technical capabilities within a limited timeframe.
+It is by no means a production system, however is intended as a demonstration of my ability to respond to a specific brief and stretch my technical capabilities within a limited time-frame.

 <img height="100px" src="./pics/logo-brief.png">